Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MUST id="rust-config-global-overrides" %} allow all global configuration settings to be overridden by client-provided options.
 The names of these options should align with any user-facing global configuration keys.

-{% include requirement/MUSTNOT id="rust-config-defaults-nochange" %} Change the default values of client
-configuration options based on system or program state.
+{% include requirement/MUSTNOT id="rust-config-defaults-nochange" %} change the default values of client configuration options based on system or program state.

-{% include requirement/MUSTNOT id="rust-config-defaults-nobuildchange" %} Change default values of
-client configuration options based on how the client library was built.
+{% include requirement/MUSTNOT id="rust-config-defaults-nobuildchange" %} change default values of client configuration options based on how the client library was built.

 {% include requirement/MUSTNOT id="rust-config-behaviour-changes" %} change behavior based on configuration changes that occur after the client is constructed.
 Hierarchies of clients inherit parent client configuration unless explicitly changed or overridden.
 Exceptions to this requirement are as follows:

 1. Log level, which must take effect immediately across the Azure SDK.
 2. Tracing on/off, which must take effect immediately across the Azure SDK.

-{% include requirement/MUSTNOT id="rust-config-noruntime" %} use client library specific runtime
-configuration such as environment variables or a config file.
+{% include requirement/MUSTNOT id="rust-config-noruntime" %} use client library specific runtime configuration such as environment variables or a config file.
 Keep in mind that many IoT devices won't have a filesystem or an "environment block" to read from.

 ##### Using ClientOptions {#rust-usage-options}

-> TODO: This section needs to be driven by code in the Core library.
+{% include requirement/MUST id="rust-usage-options-pipeline" %} define an `options: &azure_core::ClientOptions` to construct the `azure_core::Pipeline` (for HTTP requests) field defined by the client type.
+The `options` parameter should not be retained by the client; the client should copy what it needs to facilitate both immutable clients and reusing client options to construct additional clients.

 ##### Service Versions